UCSF-DataSci/datasci223_assignment7/02_llm_api_chat.md

 ## Introduction

 In this part, you'll create a command line tool that interacts with a Large Language Model (LLM) API.
-This tool will allow users to have conversations with an LLM, focusing on healthcare-related queries.
-You'll learn how to connect to LLM APIs, handle responses, and create a user-friendly interface.
+This tool will allow users to have conversations with an LLM, focusing on healthcare-related queries about gout.
+You'll learn how to connect to LLM APIs, handle responses, and create a user-friendly interface using the Gout Emergency Department Chief Complaint Corpora.

 ## Learning Objectives